• Home

 With Force Free, I teach you how to help your pup make better decisions and use equipment that is not aversive to them.

 "All 4 quadrants explain how learning takes place.
 They are not all REQUIRED for learning to take place" ~Fired Up!
-Dog Training
+Dog Training Ariel Baber

 Take 10 different treats ranging from freeze dried organs or meat, cheese, deli meat, training treats, even fruits and vegetables, and toys if they are toy motivated.
 I have met a dog whose high value treat was carrots.
 But put a treat in each cup and line them spaced evenly apart, let your dog go check out the treats and record which they go to in order.
-Write down 1-10, 10 being the first one they go to.
+Write down 1-10, 1 being the first one they go to.
 You can repeat this process a couple of more times for consistent results.
 If you've been training for a while, you can write out a list.
 Not all dogs have a 8-10 grade treats.
 This can be very helpful in training.

 Some dogs prefer toys as a reward over treats.
 Toys can be used for a brain break and give your pup a chance to relax and reset them as well.
+It's good to keep in mind that treats are going to be more calming where toys will be more stimulating.

-I ask that you email me at sciencedogtraining@gmail.com for now or reach out to us on our Facebook page Science Dog Training.
+I ask that you email me at sciencedogtraining@gmail.com or reach out to us on our Facebook page Science Dog Training.
 Our number is 321-345-7656.
 Texting is preferred if you use the company's number.
 There is a voicemail you can use if I do not answer.
 With all forms of communication, we will get to you as soon as possible.

 We will provide a sign-up form on our website once we launch it.
 Keep an eye out for it!